Puzzlepart/bestillingsportalen/Deployment-guide.md

 - Power Automate Approval action (Approval Email and Approvals app in Teams).
 - Microsoft Teams Adaptive Card Approval (Adaptive card posted into a Teams channel).

 Approvals for requests use a single Power Automate flow which runs when the status of a request in the **'Provisioning Requests'** list changes to **'Submitted'** (user submits the request in the Power App).

-Follow the steps to configure the Provison Assist settings depending on which approval method you wish to implement.
+Follow the steps to configure the Bestillingsportalen settings depending on which approval method you wish to implement.

-The settings for the Provision Assist solution can be found in the 'Provisioning Request Settings' list and are in the form of a key/value pair (Title/Value), both the **Title** and **Value** columns are single line of text.
+The settings for the Bestillingsportalen solution can be found in the 'Provisioning Request Settings' list and are in the form of a key/value pair (Title/Value), both the **Title** and **Value** columns are single line of text.

 ### Power Automate Approvals

 1. Navigate to the SharePoint site created as part of the deployment.
 2. Locate the 'Provisioning Request Settings' list and navigate to it.
 3. Edit the 'ApproverEmail' list item and set the 'Value' field to a Email/UPN of a **single user** OR a **Microsoft 365 Group**.
 4. Ensure the value of the 'PostToTeams' list item is set to **false**.
 5. Save the changes to the list item.

 Approvals are now configured to use Power Automate Approvals tasks.

 ### Teams

 1. Create (OR use an existing) Microsoft Teams Team to use for the approval adaptive cards.
-You may wish to connect the **Provision Assist** SharePoint site (group) to a new Teams Team.
+You may wish to connect the **Bestillingsportalen** SharePoint site (group) to a new Teams Team.
 2. Create (OR use an existing) channel in the same team for the approval cards.
 This is where they will be posted.
 3. Add the appropriate users that will approve requests to the team.
 4. In the Teams client, click on the elipsis and select 'Get link to channel'.